Aftab-1405/ABNGroup-DB-Genie/README.md

 - 🌐 Frontend: HTML5, TailwindCSS, JavaScript
 - 🐍 Backend: Python with Flask
 - 🗄️ Database: MySQL (current support)
-- 🧠 AI Integration: Language model for query assistance
+- 🧠 AI Integration: Language model (Gemini) for query assistance
 - 📝 Code Editor: CodeMirror for syntax highlighting

 ## 🚀 Roadmap and Future Goals

 - 🔄 Multi-Database Support: Expanding compatibility to include PostgreSQL, SQLite, MongoDB, and more.
 - 🧠 AI Enhancements: Improving AI capabilities for handling complex queries and providing data visualizations.
+I will be trying to fine tune it specifically on relational database information.
 - 👥 User Roles and Permissions: Introducing user roles to control database access and manage permissions.
 - 👥 Real-Time Collaboration: Implementing features for multiple users to collaborate on queries in real-time.
 - 📱 Mobile Optimization: Making DB-Genie mobile-friendly for on-the-go database access.

 ## 🤝 Join the DB-Genie Community

-Aftab Nadaf invites you to join him on this exciting journey of simplifying database interaction.
+I invite you to join me on this exciting journey of simplifying database interaction.
 Whether you're a developer, a database administrator, or someone passionate about building user-friendly tools, he would love to collaborate with you!

-- 📧 Contact Aftab Nadaf at [Your Email]
+- 📧 Contact me at [an713374@gmail.com]
 - 🐙 Contribute on GitHub by opening issues or pull requests

-## 🙌 Acknowledgements

-Aftab Nadaf extends his heartfelt gratitude to everyone who has supported DB-Genie so far.
-Your encouragement and feedback have been invaluable in shaping this project.
-If you'd like to get involved, Aftab Nadaf welcomes you with open arms! 🎉

 Let's revolutionize database interaction together with DB-Genie! 🧞‍♂️✨